 This article first appeared in the Spring/Summer 1986 issue of the Forward, currently the Christian Research Journal.
+The full PDF can be viewed by clicking here.
 For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org/

 “All truth is God’s truth.”
 So the saying goes.
 And although recent applications of the dictum have generated some controversy,1 it remains in principle a logical necessity.
 If a non-Christian scientist or philosopher discovers something that is objectively true, and the teachings of Scripture are also objectively true, then those truths must somehow exist harmoniously.
 And we can rightfully attempt to harmonize them conceptually as well.

 The Christian is called to an uncompromising commitment to truth (2 Cor.
 4:2; Eph.
 6:14; Prov.
 23:22; etc.).
 Such a commitment cannot condone a cursory and simplistic dismissal of entire systems of thought, even if those systems arise from unchristian sources.
 New ideologies are not born in a vacuum—they grow out of social and individual needs that are at times legitimate, and they likely contain elements of truth; truth which partly accounts for their powers of attraction.

 The Christian response to New Age ideology, then, should be affirmative as well as critical.
 Positively, it must identify truth wherever it may be found, and demonstrate how such truth, far from proving a non-christian world view, can be readily integrated into the Christian perspective.
 Negatively, it must point out those views which can only be classed as false, and expose the dangers which inevitably accompany falsehood.